-Positioned at the intersection of academia, practice and policy, Siegel’s research focuses on organizational and workforce capacity to improve the quality and value of long-term care.
-Her current study is funded through the Robert Wood Johnson Foundation Nurse Faculty Scholar award.
-Siegel’s research examines nursing home leaders’ decisions about which quality improvement initiatives their organizations adopt and the strategies they use to successfully implement those initiatives.
-Her other research projects focus on: expectations for communication between nurses and unlicensed assistive personnel; the nurse’s role as supervisor of unlicensed assistive personnel; nursing home administrator education, training, and experience; and administrative and management aspects of the director of nursing position.
+In a recently completed study, funded through the Robert Wood Johnson Foundation Nurse Faculty Scholar award, Siegel examined the role of nursing home administrators in quality improvement (QI) and developed a tool to assess their QI capabilities.
+Her other research projects focus on nursing home: expectations for communication between nurses and unlicensed assistive personnel; the nurse’s role as supervisor of unlicensed assistive personnel; nursing home administrator education, training and experience; and administrative and management aspects of the director of nursing position.

-Before coming to the Betty Irene Moore School of Nursing at UC Davis, Siegel was an assistant professor at Oregon Health and Science University School of Nursing.
-While at Oregon Health and Science University School of Nursing, she was involved in the curriculum development of two Doctor of Nursing Practice courses–Health Systems: Organizations and Change and Applied Health Care Economics and Finance.
-She was also named as a Claire M. Fagin Postdoctoral Fellow, funded by the John A. Hartford Foundation Building Academic Geriatric Nursing Capacity program and Atlantic Philanthropies.
+Before coming to the Betty Irene Moore School of Nursing at UC Davis in 2010, Siegel was an assistant professor at Oregon Health and Science University School of Nursing.
+While at Oregon Health and Science University School of Nursing, she was involved in the curriculum development of two Doctor of Nursing Practice courses ― Health Systems: Organizations and Change and Applied Health Care Economics and Finance.
+She was also named a Claire M. Fagin Postdoctoral Fellow, funded by the John A. Hartford Foundation Building Academic Geriatric Nursing Capacity program and Atlantic Philanthropies.

-Siegel is the recipient of several scholarships, including de Tornyay Center for Healthy Aging and Hartford Foundation scholarships for her doctoral and master’s degree research.
-Siegel has been published in The Gerontologist, Journal of Gerontological Nursing, the International Journal of Older People Nursing, Policy Politics & Nursing Practice, and Nursing Outlook.
+Siegel is the recipient of several scholarships, including de Tornyay Center for Healthy Aging and Hartford Foundation scholarships for her doctoral and master’s-degree research.
+Siegel has been published in The Gerontologist, Nursing Administration Quarterly, Journal of Gerontological Nursing, the International Journal of Older People Nursing, Policy Politics & Nursing Practice, Health Care Management Review and Nursing Outlook.
 She is a member of the National Hartford Centers of Gerontological Nursing Excellence alumni group (formerly known as BAGNC), Western Institute of Nursing and the Gerontological Society of America.